ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 ## Task 4: TikTok Challenge (bonus)

 > This task requires some technical skills!
+You are expected to know how HTTP protocol works, and the command line is required.

 TikTok is notoriously known for its data collection practices, including fingerprinting and data sharing with third-party services.
 Governments and individual security researchers have raised privacy concerns related to the behaviour of the service. [^15][^16][^17][^18][^19][^20]